Key Findings

 Which Python full-stack development companies work well with European or UK product teams?

-Uvik Software (London HQ, Eastern Europe delivery), Django Stars (Ukraine), STX Next (Poland), and Merixstudio (Poland) all align well with European and UK product teams on overlapping working hours and collaboration style.
+Uvik Software (Tallinn HQ, Eastern Europe delivery), Django Stars (Ukraine), STX Next (Poland), and Merixstudio (Poland) all align well with European and UK product teams on overlapping working hours and collaboration style.

 Are Python-native product specialists better than broad digital agencies for full-stack delivery?